Back to blog

 Tier 2: Good Pick (65–79)

 Strong in most dimensions but with at least one area that is not ideal.
 Most successful dropshipping products live in this range.
-The imperfection might be moderate saturation, a slightly compressed margin, or a trend that is at "Peak" rather than "Growing."
+The imperfection might be moderate saturation, a slightly compressed margin, or a trend that is cresting rather than still climbing.

 Action: Identify which dimension is dragging the score down.
 If it is saturation, focus on differentiating your creative and angle.
 If it is margin, look for a premium positioning that supports a higher price.
 Test with a controlled budget ($50–100) before scaling.